 The amendments also provide temporary relief that allows entities to designate an alternative rate as a risk component to hedge provided that the entity reasonably expects that the alternative rate will become separately identifiable within 24 months of its first designation.
-Judgment is involved in our evaluation of whether certain modifications have been made on an economically equivalent basis and in assessing whether an alternative rate will become separately identifiable within 24 months of its first designation.
-Judgment is where the amounts accumulated in the cash flow reserve are deemed to be based on the alternative rates on which the hedged future cash flows are determined.
+Judgment is involved in our evaluation of whether certain modifications have been made on an economically equivalent basis and in assessing whether an alternative rate will become separately identifiable within 24 months following its designation.
+Further relief is also provided for cash flow hedges, where the amounts accumulated in the cash flow reserve are deemed to be based on the alternative rates on which the hedged future cash flows are determined.
 As a result of the adoption of the Phase 2 amendments, we have provided additional disclosures related to our exposures to significant benchmark rates subject to the reform in Note 1 to our consolidated financial statements.